Sindrex/9dotproblem/README.md

   10. Click "Set a Value Now" for "id".
 Write "${e://Field/ResponseID}"
   11. Click "Save Flow".
   12. Publish and you are done!
 This survey will now use the ID gotten from the 9dotproblem system.

+## Supported URL params
+* id: string.
+The participant's id.
+* redirect: bool ("true" or "false").
+Whether or not to redirect after finishing the test.
+* showt: bool ("true" or "false").
+Whether or not to show the countdown timer.